kursatozer/aMeta-sim/README.md

 ## Gargammel

 ### Preparing the Environment
-Create the necessary environment to use the Gargamel tool smoothly
+Set up the necessary environment for smooth usage of the Gargammel tool:

 ```
 conda install -c bioconda cutadapt